kauri-io/archive/docs/Ethereum 101/ethereum-101-part-5-the-smart-contract.md

 ---
 title: Ethereum 101 - Part 5 - The Smart Contract
 summary: Quick Overview The term smart contract is an ubiquitous term with varying definitions across the greater blockchain ecosystem.
 Smart contracts are just computer programs.
-In the context of Ethereum, smart contracts refer to the source code of EVM-specific, special-purpose programming languages  Solidity, Vyper, LLL, Bamboo, and Serpent.
+In the context of Ethereum, smart contracts refer to the source code of EVM-specific, special-purpose programming languages- Solidity, Vyper, LLL, Bamboo, and Serpent.
 There are good reasons for using built-for-purpose languages to write smart contracts, but they will not be discussed in this documentation.
 To make an attempt a
 authors:
   - Wil Barnes (@wil)
 date: 2019-02-13